Dyson and LG are two leading brands in the world of stick vacuums, each with a range of products at different prices

 How do Dyson and LG vacuums compare in terms of special features (and do you actually need them)?

-Dyson's latest technologies include a green laser on the hard-floor head that illuminates dirt and dust that may not be easily seen with the naked eye, purportedly to help show you where to target your vacuuming.
+Dyson models are also known for their “green laser” technology, that illuminates dirt and dust on a hard floor that may not be easily seen with the naked eye, purportedly to help show you where to target your vacuuming.
+The first iteration of this didn’t work well for us in a brightly-lit room, although it has improved with the Gen5detect.

 It may not be very useful if you’re working with a surface that’s textured or patterned, as it may be hard to tell what’s dust and what’s just the floor.